Wolves (Selena Gomez and Marshmello song): Music video

 On November 2, 2017, Gomez released the vertical video for the single exclusively through Spotify.
 It was later released via her official Vevo account.
 The video is a FaceTime between Gomez and Marshmello.

 On November 17, the official video premiered on the iTunes Store and Apple Music and it was directed by Colin Tilley.
 The video features Gomez wearing different outfits in various parts of an indoor swimming pool facility.
 Near the end of the video, Gomez walks on the water of the swimming pool.
 The video was released on Vevo and YouTube a day later on Gomez's account.

 Commercial performance

 "Wolves" entered at number 16 on the UK Singles Chart.
 Three weeks later, it ascended to number nine and became Gomez's fourth top 10 entry in the nation.
 In Australia, the song entered at number 15 on the ARIA Singles Chart.
 It has reached number five there and is her second-highest-peaking song in the country behind another EDM collaboration, "It Ain't Me".
-After debuting at number 69 on the Canadian Hot 100, it rose to number nine the following week and has been certified double Platinum by Music Canada (MC) for accumulating 160,000 equivalent units.
-The song was certified double Platinum by the RIAA for accumulating two million equivalent units.
+After debuting at number 69 on the Canadian Hot 100, it rose to number nine the following week and has been certified six-times Platinum by Music Canada (MC) for accumulating 480,000 equivalent units.
+The song was certified quadruple Platinum by the RIAA for accumulating four million equivalent units.